This worksheet explains the accessibility settings available when creating a questionnaire.

 This worksheet describes how to publish the same survey in multiple languages.
 The tutorial covers creating a dual-language questionnaire in Welsh and English for Snap WebHost.

-In last months worksheet we applied a pattern to validate or transform a quantity response during an interview.
-We will now look at applying a pattern at analysis stage.
-This particular example uses a derived variable in conjunction with a pattern to extract the postal area part from a full UK postcode.
+This worksheet looks at applying a pattern at analysis stage.
+This particular example uses a derived variable in conjunction with a pattern, to extract the postal area part from a full UK postcode.

 When questions are designed which require currency values to be clearly identifiable, include the words or symbols representing the currency outside the applicable box.
 This will indicate to the interviewee that only a numeric value needs to be entered.